abhayhm/LPC21XX/README.md

 # LPC2129 FIQ EXAMPLE

-This project is an example for enabling FIQ with IQR(vectored).<br>
+This project is an example for enabling FIQ with IRQ(vectored).<br>
 Built and tested on target LPC2129 development board.<br>

 This example demonstrates the context switching from main to ISR of Fast Interrupt Request and Vectored Interrupt.<br>